azonenberg/serdes-website/serdes/_posts/2025-09-14-Trigger-crossbar.md

 ## High level design

 I selected the Xilinx XC7K70T-2FBG484C as the FPGA for a few reasons:
-* I had a lot of 7 series parts in inventory, so no need to buy anything new
+* I had a lot of 7 series parts in inventory, so no need to buy anything new.
 * Kintex-7 has high-performance (HP) I/O banks which have faster slew and lower jitter than the high-range (HR) I/Os found in Spartan/Artix parts.
-I didn't want to increase cross-trigger jitter more than necessary so this was important
+I didn't want to increase cross-trigger jitter more than necessary so this was important.
-* The 70T in FBG484 is the lowest cost part in the Kintex-7 line, we don't need a ton of stuff in the FPGA so no reason to go bigger
+* The 70T in FBG484 is the lowest cost part in the Kintex-7 line, we don't need a ton of stuff in the FPGA so no reason to go bigger.
-* The -2 speed has 10.3125 Gbps capable SERDES (we'll get to why this is important in a bit)
+* The -2 speed has 10.3125 Gbps capable SERDES (we'll get to why this is important in a bit).

 This then got paired with the STM32H735 MCU as the controller.